 Using an interactive platform, you will work with a diverse group of young leaders from across the Commonwealth to explore Open Source Leadership: a new leadership model co-created with over 1,000 young Commonwealth leaders.

 This is your opportunity to gain practical skills for the future.
 What’s more, everyone who completes Commonwealth100 receives the Open Source Leadership Badge: an online badge you can use to set yourself apart, as a 21st Century leader.

-Commonwealth100 is open to young leaders, who may be either from a Commonwealth country, or currently living, working or studying in a Commonwealth country.
-Applications are welcome from participants aged 18 and above.
+Commonwealth100 is open to young leaders, who are from a Commonwealth country, or who currently live, work or study in a Commonwealth country.

 Many young people today recognize that we need new a new approach to leadership.
 That’s why we worked with over 1,000 young leaders to discover the skills we need when Commonwealth celebrates its centenary in 2031.

 The result is Open Source Leadership.

 Open Source Leadership is a new, crowd-sourced model for leadership, which aims to equip you with the competencies you need to be successful in a world that is volatile, uncertain, complex and ambiguous (what many call the VUCA world).